Authors examine education's impact on Jewish history

 Between 750 and 900, almost all Jews in Mesopotamia and Persia—nearly 75 percent of world Jewry—left agriculture and moved to the cities and towns of the newly established Abbasid Empire to engage in skilled occupations.
 Many also migrated to Yemen, Syria, Egypt, and the Maghreb; to, from, and within the Byzantine Empire; and later to Christian Europe in search of business opportunities.

-The book does not whitewash the persecution that took place during the 15 centuries of Jewish history it examines, Eckstein said.
+The book does not whitewash the persecution that took place during the 15 centuries of Jewish history it examines, Eckstein says.

 “When [persecution of Jews] happened, we record [it] in our book,” he says. “[But] what we say is something different.
 There were times and locations in which legal or economic restrictions on Jews did not exist.
 Not because we say so, but because it is amply documented by many historians.
 Jews could own land and be farmers in the Umayyad and Abbasid Muslim empire.
 The same is true in early medieval Europe.
 If these restrictions did not exist in the locations and time period we cover, they cannot explain why the Jews left agriculture and entered trade, finance, medicine.
 There must have been some other factor that led the Jews to become the people they are today.
 In ‘The Chosen Few’ we propose an alternative hypothesis and we then verify whether this hypothesis is consistent with the historical evidence.”